lcsrodriguez/headat-signals/README.md

     - by cloning the current repository: `git clone https://github.com/lcsrodriguez/headat-signals`
     - *by installing it using `pip`: `pip install headat`* (not operational yet)

-If you choose the cloning method, please perform a prelinimary step: installing the dependencies manually by executing `pip install -r requirements.txt`
+If you choose the cloning method, please perform a preliminary step: installing the dependencies manually by executing `pip install -r requirements.txt`

 ## Getting started